How to Quantify Fibrosis: 4 Methods Comparison (2026)

 The Evolution of Scoring and Pathology AI Technologies

-- Complete Guide to the Ashcroft Score: The Standard Index for Pulmonary Fibrosis Evaluation A full overview of the classical semi-quantitative 0-8 scoring method (including the Modified Ashcroft Scale) in Idiopathic Pulmonary Fibrosis (IPF) models.
+- Complete Guide to the Ashcroft Score: The Standard Index for Pulmonary Fibrosis Evaluation A full overview of the classical semi-quantitative 0-8 scoring method (including the Modified Ashcroft Scale) in Idiopathic Pulmonary Fibrosis (IPF) models[2].
+It relies heavily on the pathologist's intuition, similar to the Ishak score for liver fibrosis[1].

 - Graduating from the Ashcroft Score: How AI Pathology Solves Variability in Fibrosis Assessment The limitations of subjective human scoring and the paradigm shift toward Digital Pathology (pixel-level full quantification and improved S/N ratio) using HALO, QuPath, etc.